A Danish summer weekend with dance, architecture and Michelin stars

 Yep - Copenhagen is cool.

-Hardly groundbreaking to suggest a weekend in a cool European city in the height of summer, but this itinerary avoids the usual crowds and spots, and follows a different line through this friendly, watery capital.
+This itinerary starts with the familiar - a weekend in a European capital - but quickly veers off-script, avoiding the usual crowds and spots, and following a different line through this friendly, watery capital.

 Honest verdict